 Indoor Air Quality (IAQ)

 IAQ deals with the content of interior air that could affect health and comfort of building occupants.
-If Site Occupational Health & Safety (OH&S) Committees suspect that there may be an IAQ issue in their buildings, they are to download the IAQ package (click here to open the PDF file) and complete three simple IAQ forms, which are invaluable in getting information and documenting it accordingly so that Maintenance Services has enough information to begin to make some decisions on what, if any, corrective action is necessary.
+If Site Occupational Health & Safety (OH&S) Committees suspect that there may be an IAQ issue in their buildings, they are to download the IAQ package and complete three simple IAQ forms, which are invaluable in getting information and documenting it accordingly so that Maintenance Services has enough information to begin to make some decisions on what, if any, corrective action is necessary.

 The first page of the IAQ package lists basic procedures to follow, outlines the application of the forms and where they are to be submitted.
 Site OH&S Committees are asked to please be as objective as possible in your statements in all cases.
 The package provides a basic template for Site OH&S Committees to photocopy when required and not all forms will be required in every case.
 Any questions regarding the forms or the use of the forms are to be directed to the District OH&S Committee for response.